WinterSnowfall/gog_gles/README.md

 Assuming you've followed the steps described above, you are now ready to run update scans and detect any changes to product ids, associated installer/file entries, Galaxy builds and prices.

-All you need to do is run the provided update bash script:
+All you need to do is run the provided bash script:
 ```
-./gog_updates.sh
+./gog_gles.sh
 ```

 Wait for the script to finish collecting all the required data.